 How can you keep a settlement private?

 If divorce and financial remedy proceedings are issued, representatives of the media are, in principle, allowed access to attend some court hearings.
-For those litigants who are concerned about protecting their privacy from the media, there is the option to make an application either to prevent attendance of the media altogether or, failing that, to impose restrictions on what the media can report.
+For those litigants who are concerned about protecting their privacy from the media, there is the option to make an application either to prevent the attendance of the media altogether or, failing that, to impose restrictions on what the media can report.
 These issues are dealt with on a case-by-case basis and the approach adopted by different members of the senior judiciary can be radically different.
-Shareholders in private businesses will generally be very wary of allowing media access to the proceedings, which will contain detailed analysis of expert accountancy evidence and in-depth management figures.
+Shareholders in private businesses will generally be very wary of allowing media access to the proceedings, which will contain a detailed analysis of expert accountancy evidence and in-depth management figures.
 Furthermore, one party to a divorce may be more concerned to protect his/her privacy than the other and one often sees the aspect of media access to hearings being used as a bargaining chip between parties.

-The best way of ensuring that a settlement is kept private is to use alternative methods of dispute resolution such as mediation, arbitration or negotiation through solicitors without proceedings being issued.
+The best way of ensuring that a settlement is kept private is to use alternative methods of dispute resolution such as mediation, arbitration, or negotiation through solicitors without proceedings being issued.
 This will ensure that the details of the settlement are kept private between the parties and away from the prying eyes of the media.

-Does the length of a marriage tend to dictate a judge’s attitude to how a couple’s assets should be divided?
+Does the length of marriage tend to dictate a judge’s attitude to how a couple’s assets should be divided?

 In general terms, parties to a marriage lasting just two years are likely to find a court treats them very differently to a couple who have been married for 30 years.

 The fact that a marriage was short will strengthen arguments against the assets being divided equally and will help arguments brought by either party in favor of ring-fencing assets owned prior to the marriage.
-Conversely with a long marriage it may be difficult to persuade a judge that pre-acquired assets should be treated differently given the length of time that will have passed and the inter-mingling of different classes of assets over the years.
+Conversely, with a long marriage, it may be difficult to persuade a judge that pre-acquired assets should be treated differently given the length of time that will have passed and the inter-mingling of different classes of assets over the years.

 How important is it to keep any assets acquired during a marriage in both spouses’ names?

 It is a common misconception that assets may be protected in the event of a divorce by keeping them out of either party’s legal ownership.
-As a result one often sees properties, shares or investments having been retained by one party for the duration of the marriage.
+As a result, one often sees properties, shares or investments having been retained by one party for the duration of the marriage.
 Often people seek to transfer assets from joint to sole names or even to a third party in the expectation of a divorce.
 In reality, family courts have the power to slide the ownership of assets across between the parties.
-This includes the power to transfer properties and order lump sum payments in order to achieve a fair outcome.
+This includes the power to transfer properties and order lump-sum payments in order to achieve a fair outcome.
 Therefore the transfer of assets with a view to keeping them out of another party’s reach can prove to be a fruitless and unprofitable exercise.

 By contrast, the courts do not have the same power to transfer assets between unmarried couples, even if they cohabit.
 Disputes about the ownership of property between unmarried couples are dealt with in terms of strict property law.
 As a result, if the house in which an unmarried couple have lived together for 30 years is in fact owned outright by one party rather than jointly, the other party may well find him/herself with no rights whatsoever on breakdown of the relationship.
 The exception to this rule is where there are children.
-In these cases the courts have the power (albeit such power is more limited than on a divorce) to provide housing and an allowance for the primary carer of the children.
+In these cases, the courts have the power (albeit such power is more limited than on a divorce) to provide housing and an allowance for the primary carer of the children.